larasurf/larasurf/README.md

 <h1 align="center">LaraSurf</h1>

   <p align="center">
-    LaraSurf combines Docker, CircleCI, and AWS to create an end to end solution for generating, implementing, and deploying Laravel applications.
+    LaraSurf combines Docker, CircleCI, and AWS to create an end-to-end solution for generating, implementing, and deploying Laravel applications.
     <br />
     <br />
     <a href="https://larasurf.com/how-it-works"><strong>How it works</strong></a>
     &bull;
     <a href="https://larasurf.com/docs"><strong>Documentation</strong></a>
+    &bull;
+    <a href="https://larasurf.com/new"><strong>New Project</strong></a>
     <br />
   </p>
 </div>